YYYIKES/DeepMind-12D-Randomizer/README.md

 For example, you could run `./DM12D-Randomizer.sh -l -m -fx` to randomize only the lfo, mod, and fx sections.

 _* I have omitted the following from randomization to reduce the chance of silent patches, and retain default pitch bend settings: VCA Level (NRPN 80), VCF Highpass Frequency (NRPN 40), Pitch bend Up (NPRN 36), and Pitch bend Down (NPRN 37).
 These are defined in $ranges, so you can add the NRPN numbers to the relevant $param_group if needed._

+This script runs on macOS.
+I believe you can run it in Windows' PowerShell by invoking bash first, but I'm not familiar with Windows.

 #### Recognition / Credits
 Many thanks to [Geert Bevin](https://github.com/gbevin) for doing the hard work on SendMIDI.